Frequently Asked Questions

 mailed to their office.

 If you only completed the ACT, your ACT scores are converted into SAT scores.
-These converted scores subsequently are posted on your Test Reservation Form.
+These converted scores are then posted on your Test Reservation Form.
 If you are interested in the conversion of ACT scores to SAT scores, please contact the Office of Admissions.
 The Placement Testing Office does not

 have any information on the conversion.